harleygbc/furdetective/README.md

 Pets are one of the largest industries in Canada, generating over $7B+ in 2020.
 In comparison, Tesla’s 2021 global car sales were 5.5 billion.
 FurDetective uses the blockchain to bypass many legacy systems that don’t work, providing a simple, clean, and easy solution.

-Our mission is to ensure that pet gets loved in their own home.
+Our mission is to ensure that every pet gets loved in their own home.

 # Project Overview